bitnami/containers/containers/nginx/README.md

 ### Step 4: Restart nginx

-After changing the configuration, restart nginx for changes to take effect.
+After changing the configuration, restart your nginx container for changes to take effect.

 ```bash
 docker restart nginx